 To determine who your advisor is, go into Murphy Online and login to the Student Information System.
-Once you are at the Student Records menu click on View Holds and Advisor.
-Your advisor should be listed.
+Once you are at the Student Records menu click on View Student Information.
+Your current advisor is listed there.
 If you have trouble accessing your advisor online, call Academic Counseling at 651.962.6300.

 How many credits are required to graduate?

 A minimum of 132 credits are required to graduate.
 Some majors and combinations of majors/minors require more courses and thus more credits.
 To view the current undergraduate catalog and to learn more about requirements for a degree, click here.

 What is the Core Curriculum and why is it important?